 A: We unconditionally warranty our products for their intended purpose when installed properly.
 As with any product, abuse and normal wear are excluded.
 We stand behind our products and if you EVER have a problem with an STI, we are going to make sure to take good care of you!
 We pride ourselves on having the best Customer service anywhere (since we have the best Customers anywhere…) The STI warranty covers the product- not the original purchaser so even if you purchase it used, we will still warranty our work.
 (We do not warranty other people’s work, though, so if you or anyone else works on the gun it might void the warranty.
 Contact our warranty department and they will handle it on a case by case basis.)
 Be sure to contact the Warranty department for an RMA before shipping any warranty items to us.
 Any packages without a clearly marked RMA on the box will be rejected.

 A: The Spartans are built for STI (to STI specifications and utilizing STI internals) in the Philippines.
-The Spartan has been discontinued and all current STI models are built right here in Georgetown, TX.
+The Spartan has been discontinued and all current STI models are assembled and hand fit right here in Georgetown TX with the best parts available from around the world.

 A: The aluminum grips are covered by the same warranty as all the rest of our parts- we unconditionally warranty our products for their intended purpose when installed properly.
 As with any product, abuse and normal wear are excluded.